Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 You'll get at most a 5.3% error.
 This is a bit different from what's proposed on [Paul Hsieh's blog-post](http://www.azillionmonkeys.com/qed/sqroot.html#distance).
 Unless I made a mistake, there might be a typo on his blog!

-If you are interested in playing with the code used to generate the figures in this article, have a look at the [compagnon notebook](/assets/blog/articles/approximate-euclidian-norm/notebook.jl)!
+If you are interested in playing with the code used to generate the figures in this article, have a look at the [companion notebook](/assets/blog/articles/approximate-euclidian-norm/notebook.jl)!

 As always, if you have any question, or want to add something to this post, you can leave me comment or ping me on [Twitter](httms://twitter.com/klafyvel) or [Mastodon](https://mastodon.social/@klafyvel).